thomassantosh/rock-paper-scissors/README.md

 # rock-paper-scissors
-Comparing time to run between Python and Rust implementations.
+Comparing time to run 1m iterations of a rock, paper, scissors between Python and Rust (compiled) implementations.